matrix-org/matrix-spec-proposals/proposals/4153-invisible-crypto.md

 that were previously logged in.
 Such a mechanism could be proposed by another MSC.

-### Room keys should by default not be sent to non-cross-signed devices
+### Room keys and secrets should by default not be sent to non-cross-signed devices

 Since non-cross-signed devices don’t provide any assurance that the device belongs to the user, and server admins can trivially create new devices for